 Most people believe that social events impact our mood.
 They think that war makes us fearful and angry, or that a rising stock market makes us increasingly optimistic.
 Socionomics, on the other hand, turns conventional wisdom about social mood and social behavior completely on its head.

-Matt Lampert, director of the Socionomics Institute, explains socionomic causality to Jim Burress of 90.1 WABE FM — Atlanta’s NPR station.
+Matt Lampert, President of the Socionomics Institute, explains socionomic causality to Jim Burress of 90.1 WABE FM — Atlanta’s NPR station.

 Understand and anticipate major social changes.
 Make informed decisions.
 Gain an edge in your marketplace.

 The Socionomist is the only monthly publication that offers you practical insights on the relationship between social mood, financial markets and cultural trends.
 Each issue warns you about big societal changes before they can harm you and reveals breakthrough opportunities emerging from trends in society.